Anne Boleyn. Her Life as told by Lancelot de Carle's 1536 Letter.

 Great x 1 Grandfather: Dietrich Count of Oldenburg

-GrandFather: Christian I King Denmark
+GrandFather: Christian I King of Denmark

 Great x 1 Grandmother: Helvig of Schauenburg